- Remembering the War of 1812

 Had the issue of impressments been the sole motivation for war against Great Britain, the war would likely have begun in June 1807, when the British warship, H.M.S.
 Leopard, fired on the American warship, U.S.S.
 Chesapeake, killing three and wounding eighteen.
 A few weeks earlier, four sailors had deserted from a Royal Navy ship as it lay in harbor in Norfolk, Virginia.
 Rather than returning the deserters, as demanded by British officers, U.S. authorities allowed the four men to enlist on the Chesapeake.
 Fully aware of their employment, the commander of the Leonard ordered the Chesapeake to stop and allow the British to board.
 When the commander of the Chesapeake refused, the firing began.
 The British obtained their four deserters, of whom three were American-born; the fourth was British-born – and later hanged.

-The rejection of the Monroe-Pinkney Treaty was a great turning point in the Age of Jefferson.
+The rejection of the Monroe-Pinckney Treaty was a great turning point in the Age of Jefferson.
 Republicans would later claim that the only options the United States had in this era were submission, commercial sanctions, or war.
-But the Monroe-Pinkney Treaty offered another alternative, that of accommodation.
+But the Monroe-Pinckney Treaty offered another alternative, that of accommodation.
 By rejecting this treaty, the United States missed an opportunity to reforge the Anglo-American accord of the 1790s and to substitute peace and prosperity for commercial restrictions and war.
-After the loss of the Monroe-Pinkney Treaty, Anglo American relations steadily deteriorated.
+After the loss of the Monroe-Pinckney Treaty, Anglo American relations steadily deteriorated.

 Having passed up a reasonable diplomatic option, the Jefferson administration and its allies in Congress passed a series of embargo laws between December 1807 and January 1809, which prohibited American ships from trading in all foreign ports.
 The embargo was meant to deprive Great Britain of needed goods and markets, but the larger effect was to create economic hardship and unemployment at home, especially in the Northeast.
 The embargo essentially halted American oceanic trade in the name of “free trade.”
 With smuggling rife, the Jefferson administration and Congress passed the Enforcement Act in April 1808, which allowed port authorities to seize cargoes without a warrant.
 This act did little more than raise popular fears of governmental authoritarianism.
 In March 1809, Congress replaced the Embargo Act with the Non-Intercourse Act, a watered-down version that forbade commerce only with France and Great Britain.
 This, too, was routinely evaded.